lucasjellema/speakerpool-app/README.md

 ### Current Limitations
 - Primarily client-side application with in-memory data storage
-- Changes to most speakers are lost on page refresh unless using delta files
+- Changes to speaker profiles (other than the logged-in user's own profile) are not persisted across sessions.
 - Limited data validation
-- Delta file functionality requires proper URL parameters to be set

 ### Potential Enhancements
 - Backend integration for persistent data storage